sparlund/new_abaqus/README.md

 - [ ] Export results to VTK format to view results in ParaView
   - [x] Nodal displacement
   - [ ] Stresses and strains
+- [ ] Re-direct output to a log file for debugging
 - [ ] makefile
 - [ ] Automate test cases for comparison solution against abaqus